 We have broken down the process into some easy-to-follow tips to help you avoid unwittingly giving these cybercriminals what they want.

-Tip 1 – Are they asking for personal information?
+Tip 1 – Are phishing emails asking for personal information?

 Emails that ask you for your details or to log in to an online account are always worth double checking.